How To Write A Script That Follows A Three Act Structure

 In addition, if you write a good logline, the reader should be drawn into the main topic so that they don’t need to dig too deeply to find the next part of your text.

-Although most scripts don’t always begin with a clear or distinct beginning scene, more successful writers include at least one major opening scene.
-This scene should be strong enough to hold the reader’s attention, but should also allow you to reveal more about the main character(s).
+Although most scripts don’t always begin with a clear or distinct beginning scene, more successful writers include one major opening scene.
+This scene should be strong enough to hold the reader’s attention and allow you to reveal more about the main character(s).
 The introduction of a plotline lets readers understand where they’ll be, who’s involved, or what’s going on in the main body of your text.

 A logline will generally be the same every time, though some slight variations will be needed depending on the nature of the story.
 If the protagonist is described in the logline, this will serve as the “back story,” which is necessary to understand what’s happening.

 Most screenplay students find a two-sentence logline far more compelling than a four-page treatment.
 But if you’re working on a script about an adult who’s also an adult love interest, you’ll need to develop supporting characters as well.

 This is why it’s essential to keep the plot and the emotional beats in place, so you can develop the characters around the main event without confusing your reader.
 In a three-act structure, the story’s focal point moves from one activity to the next.